-JAMES ALVER is a first-year graduate student at the Space Policy Institute.
+JAMES ALVER is a second-year graduate student at the Space Policy Institute.
 He graduated from Harvard College in 2015, concentrating in Government with a secondary in Earth and Planetary Sciences.
 James has experience in space policy through work at the National Academy of Sciences, the Aerospace Industries Association, and International Technology and Trade Associates, where he has participated in projects related to CubeSat policy, Earth observations, national security space, space technology, and other topics.
 His primary policy interests relate to non-government activity beyond Earth orbit and the role of governments in regulating and enabling such activities.

-AIMEE BARRETO is a first-year graduate student at the Space Policy Institute.
+AIMEE BARRETO is a second-year graduate student at the Space Policy Institute.
 Most recently, Aimee managed the government contractor workforce in the Code 541 Materials Engineering Division at NASA Goddard Space Flight Center (GSFC) in Greenbelt, MD.
 She has held diverse positions in Task Management, Business Development, Procurement, Quality Assurance and Human Resources Management working for various government contractors supporting NASA GSFC.
 Aimee holds a Master of Science in Government Contracts from The George Washington University, Master of Business Administration from Syracuse University and Bachelor of Arts in Public Policy from Syracuse University.
 Her interests include financial management, U.S. space policy, project management, and technology transfer/export control issues.
 Her research interests are focused on trending topics: civil and commercial space partnerships, military space weapons, and international space competitiveness.

-JAKE COOPER is a first-year graduate student at the Space Policy Institute.
+JAKE COOPER is a second-year graduate student at the Space Policy Institute.
 Jake recently graduated with a B.A. in Political Science from Humboldt State University in Northern California.
 During his time as an undergraduate at Humboldt State, he decided to study topics in space policy, space exploration, and diplomacy.
 During Jake’s final semester he interned at the local office of a California State Senator.
 In this role, he worked and focused on a range of constituent affairs.
 Jake’s research and policy interests include space exploration, resource extraction, development, and diplomacy.

-RITA DIDKAN a first-year graduate student at the Institute for International Science and Technology Policy.
+RITA DIDKAN is a second-year graduate student at the Institute for International Science and Technology Policy.
 She moved to DC in May 2016 to join GWU as a Sponsored Projects Administrator in the Office of the Vice-President for Research (OVPR).
 She has a Masters degree in sociology from Saint-Joseph University of Beirut where she was a junior lecturer and coordinator of research projects and grants and where she was undergoing a Ph.D. thesis on highly skilled Lebanese migration that she put on hold as too many exciting things were happening in her life.
 She is fluent in English, French, Arabic, and is currently learning Spanish.
 In her free time, she enjoys discovering Washington DC on her electric bike.

-DREW GARZA is a first-year graduate student at the Space Policy Institute.
+DREW GARZA is a second-year graduate student at the Space Policy Institute.
 He is a combat veteran with ten years of active duty with the US Army, including tours in Iraq and Afghanistan, as well as multiple tours around the world for disaster relief and mission support.
 He graduated Cum Laude with a Bachelor of Science in Space Studies from American Military University.
 In his time at GWU, he hopes to focus his studies on international cooperative space policies that support US defense and national security strategies.
 Drew currently works as a Program Manager for the Department of Defense, and he is also very active as a STEM advocate and volunteer, contributing time and expertise to the groups like the Planetary Society and Explore Mars, as well as providing community outreach efforts for the US Science and Engineering Festival.

 CINDY HUANG is a second-year graduate student at the Institute for International Science and Technology Policy.
 She received a B.A. in Journalism from The Pennsylvania State University and commissioned in the U.S. Army.
 In 2009, she left the Army to pursue a career in environmental policy and currently works at the Environmental Protection Agency as a program analyst for climate and transportation programs.
 She is interested in combining her experiences in environmental policy and military operations to reduce the impacts of climate change as a threat multiplier to national security.